Skip to main content

 Fun facts that were revealed in the episode:

-1. William Palmer transitioned from a career in the United States Marines and law enforcement to real estate investing during the pandemic, kickstarting his journey by purchasing a property out of state that he had never seen in person.
+1. William Parmer transitioned from a career in the United States Marines and law enforcement to real estate investing during the pandemic, kickstarting his journey by purchasing a property out of state that he had never seen in person.

-3. William Palmer owns a mobile home park and highlighted that, contrary to popular belief, these parks can be stable and lucrative investments, especially during economic downturns, and are not always run-down or poorly managed as many assume.
+3. William Parmer owns a mobile home park and highlighted that, contrary to popular belief, these parks can be stable and lucrative investments, especially during economic downturns, and are not always run-down or poorly managed as many assume.

 Timestamps: